 Under the Hood

-For now, the 2020 Jeep Wrangler is powered by a choice of two gasoline engines, although a 3.0-liter diesel is set for introduction later in the model year.
+The 2020 Jeep Wrangler is powered by a choice of two gasoline engines or a 3.0-liter turbodiesel V6.
 The standard engine across the lineup is a 3.6-liter Pentastar V6 with 285 horsepower and 260 lb-ft of torque.
 Buyers will have the option of a 6-speed manual or 8-speed automatic.

 Four-wheel-drive systems include the Command-Trac part-time 2-speed transfer case, Selec-Trac 2-speed transfer case with full-time 4-wheel drive and the Rubicon’s Rock-Trac 2-speed transfer case with 4.0:1 low-range gear, front and rear electric locking differentials and disconnecting front sway bar.

 270 horsepower @ 5,250 rpm

 295 lb-ft of torque @ 3,000 rpm

 EPA city/highway fuel economy: 22/24 mpg (Wrangler), 21/22 mpg (Unlimited & Unlimited eTorque)

 260 lb-ft of torque @ 4,800 rpm

 EPA city/highway fuel economy: 17/25 mpg (Wrangler manual), 17/23 mpg (Unlimited manual), 18/23 mpg (Wrangler automatic), 18/22 mpg (Unlimited automatic), 19/22 mpg (Unlimited eTorque)